SubspaceAD: Training-Free Few-Shot Anomaly Detection via Subspace Modeling: Full-Shot Setting Analysis

 \section{Full-Shot Setting Analysis}

 A comparison in the full-shot setting, where all available normal training samples are used to build the model of normality, is provided in Table~\ref{tab:full_shot_comparison}.
-On MVTec-AD, AnomalyDINO achieves slightly superior performance across most metrics (e.g., 99.5\% vs 99.2\% I-AUROC).
+On MVTec-AD, AnomalyDINO obtains slightly higher image-level performance, with 99.5\% I-AUROC compared to 99.2\% for \textit{SubspaceAD}.
+Both methods achieve the same Pixel AUROC of 98.2\%, while \textit{SubspaceAD} obtains a higher Pixel PRO score of 95.6\% compared to 95.0\%.

-On the more challenging VisA dataset, \textit{SubspaceAD} surpasses AnomalyDINO in both image-level and pixel-level AUROC (98.2\% vs. 97.6\% and 99.1\% vs. 98.8\%, respectively).
-However, AnomalyDINO retains a modest advantage in the pixel-level PRO score (96.1\% vs. 94.9\%).
-This gain comes at a substantial computational and memory cost, because AnomalyDINO stores dense patch-level features for every normal image and performs K-NN retrieval over these embeddings, typically on the order of $10^6$ feature vectors per category on VisA.
-In contrast, \textit{SubspaceAD} performs a single forward pass and a lightweight subspace projection, yielding an inference time of approximately 300~ms per image at 672px (see Sec.~\ref{sec:inference_time}), while requiring no feature memory banks.
+On the more challenging VisA dataset, \textit{SubspaceAD} surpasses AnomalyDINO across all reported metrics, including image-level AUROC (98.2\% vs. 97.6\%), image-level AUPR (98.3\% vs. 98.0\%), pixel-level AUROC (99.1\% vs. 98.8\%), and Pixel PRO (96.9\% vs. 96.1\%).
+This is notable because AnomalyDINO stores dense patch-level features for every normal image and performs K-NN retrieval over these embeddings, typically on the order of $10^6$ feature vectors per category on VisA.
+In contrast, \textit{SubspaceAD} performs a single forward pass and a lightweight subspace projection, requiring no feature memory banks.